christopher-wild/FAIR4RS-Packaging/episodes/accessing-packages.md

 ## Introduction

 Due to Pythons popularity as a language, it is quite likely that you won't be the first person to set off on solving any particular task.
-Many others have worked on common problems and then shared their solution in the form of a pacakge, which you can conveniently integrate into your own code and use!
+Many others have worked on common problems and then shared their solution in the form of a package, which you can conveniently integrate into your own code and use!

 ::: callout